top of page

 Patient was treated medically with Aspirin and beta-blockers, leading to total recovery and complete regression

-of the stenosis on the CCTA performed 3 months later
+of the stenosis on the CCTA performed 3 months later.

 Spontaneous coronary dissection is a rare cause of acute coronary syndrome, often affecting women between